Accessibility statement

 BA University of Oxford; MA and PhD King’s College London

 Will’s first book, Smell in Eighteenth-Century England: A Social Sense was published by Oxford University Press in 2019.
 His second book, Smell and the Past: Noses, Archives, Narratives was published by Bloomsbury in 2023 and is available open access.
-He is currently helping to lead the major EU Horizon 2020 funded ‘Odeuropa’ project.
+He helped to lead the major EU Horizon 2020 funded ‘Odeuropa’ project and has recently co-led the Royal Society Edinburgh funded project ’The Smell of Scotland’.

-Alongside this, Will is currently working on several research projects: the first one examines the post-1945 role of smell-heritage in British culture and society, a second examines the history of animals and smell from the 1600s to the present, and a third examines the history of sensory education in Britain from the early modern period onwards.
-He is also working on his third book, a wide-ranging history of smell from the ancient to the modern world.
+Alongside this, Will is currently working on several research projects: the first one examines the post-1945 role of smell in British culture and society, a second examines the history of animals and smell from the 1600s to the present, and a third examines the history of sensory education in Britain from the early modern period onwards.
+But, perhaps most importantly, he is working on his third book: a wide-ranging history of smell from the ancient to the modern world for Yale University Press.

 Will joined the department at York in 2023, having taught at King’s College London, the University of Derby, and Anglia Ruskin University.